Krayorn/blog/src/pages/posts/1-why-a-blog.md

 Yes not everything is centered yet, the colors may be off, I hope that it's readable on mobile and sorry if some things are not overall clean (if you're reading this in the future, this may not apply to you).

-But let's put that aside for now, and focus and why did I want to start a blog.
+But let's put that aside for now, and focus on why did I want to start a blog.

 ## Motivations